mVedr/orange-io/bugs_features.md

 <h1>New Features</h1>

-  <h2> Giving User the choice of either typing in the request or via their voice. </h2>

   <h2> Giving user the choice to select the pitch and speed of the voice assistant. </h2>

   <h2> Limiting each user to a fixed number of requests for minimising traffic </h2>